 - (1) In addition to the reported ISA charges, we and Kronos Worldwide also pay Messrs.
-Glenn and Harold Simmons and Watson for their services as directors, as discussed in the 2010 Summary Compensation Table and the Director Compensation section of this proxy statement. - (2) In addition to the reported ISA charges, CompX also pays Messrs.
-Glenn Simmons and Watson for their services as directors of CompX, as discussed in the 2010 Summary Compensation Table and the Director Compensation section of this proxy statement.
+Glenn and Harold Simmons and Watson for their services as directors, as discussed in the 2011 Summary Compensation Table and the Director Compensation section of this proxy statement. - (2) In addition to the reported ISA charges, CompX also pays Messrs.
+Glenn Simmons and Watson for their services as directors of CompX, as discussed in the 2011 Summary Compensation Table and the Director Compensation section of this proxy statement.

 Risk Management Program.
 We and Contran participate in a combined risk management program.
 Pursuant to the program, Contran and certain of its subsidiaries and related entities, including us and certain of our subsidiaries and related entities, as a group purchase insurance policies and risk management services.
 The program apportions its costs among the participating companies.
 Tall Pines and EWI provide for or broker the insurance policies.
 Tall Pines purchases reinsurance for substantially all of the risks it underwrites.
 EWI also provides claims and risk management services and, where appropriate, engages certain third-party risk management consultants.
 Tall Pines is a captive insurance company wholly owned by Valhi.
 EWI is a reinsurance brokerage and risk management company wholly owned by us.
+Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
+Best Company rating of generally at least an "A-" (excellent) for substantially all of the risks it underwrites.
 Consistent with insurance industry practices, Tall Pines and EWI receive commissions from insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker.